dominikmn/one-million-posts/SETUP.md

 ## Modeling scripts
 The modeling scripts are found in `./modeling`

+## PyTorch
+PyTorch requires custom installation routines depending on your local setup.
+Hence it is not part of the `make setup` and the requirements.txt file and needs to be installed manually afterwards.
+Select your preferences and run the install command provided by the click-guide on https://pytorch.org/ .

 ### MLflow
 We use MLflow to track our model trainings.
 Therefore, it needs to be set up prior to running scripts in `./modeling`: